 Wellness Support

 CODAC offers many workshops and classes on a variety of wellness topics.
-Recovery Coaches will also work with you to make a personalized wellness plan.
+CODAC's certified personal trainers and health coach will also work with you to make a personalized wellness plan.
+See the Wellness Team section for more details.